What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there better and best

 What sets it apart from tofu is that it also has probiotics in it, as it is a fermented soybean.
 Probiotics are great helpers for our gut bacteria, and help outnumber the “bad” bacteria and toxins.

-Personally, I prefer the texture of tempeh to tofu and love it blended in a buddha bowl.
+Personally, I prefer the texture of tempeh to tofu and love it blended in a vegan power bowl.
 Once it’s grilled up, you wouldn’t be able to tell it apart from meat.

 Or, chop it up like ground meat and throw it in tacos, like these black bean tempeh tacos, from The Garden Grazer.